What is it?

 - Regulatory agencies: decide on licencing of treatment for broader disease population and treatment period.

-- HTA and reimbursement agencies: predict cost-effectiveness of the new treatment.
+- HTA and reimbursement agencies: predict clinical effectiveness and cost-effectiveness of the new treatment.

 When is it useful?